 Enjoy the convenience of in-room dining, whether savoring a quiet meal, indulging in a romantic dinner, or feeding a hungry family.
 The extensive menu is available throughout the day.

+Where else to eat on Lanai.
 You can reserve dining at Sensei Lanai (the other Four Seasons) and take the free shuttle between the resorts.
-Another popular place to go offsite is Lanai City Bar & Grill inside the historic Hotel Lanai.
-Reservations here are available about 60 days out so keep an eye on them.
+Another popular place to go offsite our clients like is Lanai City Bar & Grill inside the historic Hotel Lanai.
+Reservations there open about 60 days out, so keep an eye on them.

 Resort Amenities and Activities